1995parham/github-do-not-ban-us/README.md

 ## Introduction

 GitHub used to be an open and free platform for everyone, but it has decided to restrict Iranian accounts from contributing and being part of the open-source ecosystem.
-Although we understand GitHub might make this decision under the pressure of US government, we were expecting more respectful action from GitHub.
+Although we understand GitHub might make this decision under the pressure of US government, we were expecting a more respectful action from GitHub.

-1. GitHub restricted our access to private repositories suddenly, but at very least we wanted GitHub to warn us before limiting our access.
+1. GitHub restricted our access to private repositories suddenly, but at the very least we wanted GitHub to warn us before limiting our access.

-2. GitHub's team decided to take one step further and restrict us **based on our Nationality** no matter where we are living, while they were able to just restrict our IP addresses like other US-based companies.
+2. GitHub's team decided to take it one step further and restrict us **based on our Nationality** no matter where we are living, while they could have just restricted our IP addresses like other US-based companies.

-Eventually, we are hoping that GitHub's team:
+Eventually, we are hoping that GitHub's team will:

 - Let us download our private repositories and gists and also make them public (setting control).
-- **UPDATE:** It is possible now to make private repositories public, however this option is not available on private gists (containing IDE Setting Sync files etc.) yet.
+  **UPDATE:** It is possible now to make private repositories public, however this option is not available on private gists (containing IDE Setting Sync files etc.) yet.
-- Change their restriction policies to not limiting users based on their Nationality.
+- Change their restriction policies so as to not limit users based on their Nationality.
-- Announce their decision publicly and apologize for making this situation (like what slack did before in the same situation: https://slackhq.com/an-apology-and-an-update).
+- Announce their decision publicly and apologize for making this situation (like what Slack did before in the same situation: https://slackhq.com/an-apology-and-an-update).

 ## Open-source projects made by Iranian developers